ABOUT THE FRIENDSHIP SOCIETY

 Among the founders and first chairmen of the Friendship Society were Mr. Bejerano Moshe, a businessman and a diplomat, and Mr. Mosberg K. In addition, Mr. Salomon Ram, a lawyer, who composed the Friendship Society's statute.

-Over the years, along with the two countries cultural ties expansion and commerce relations development, the Friendship Society's statute was adjusted correspondingly to facilitate new needs, and Israel-Japan Chamber of Commerce was established.
+Over the years, along with the two countries cultural ties expansion and commerce relations development, the Friendship Society's statute was adjusted correspondingly to facilitate new needs, and the Israel-Japan Chamber of Commerce was established.

 The Israel-Japan Friendship Society operates as part of The Israel-Japan Friendship Society and Chamber of Commerce, and is a registered non-profit organization holding objectives of encouraging knowledge regarding Japan's cultural facets among Israelis.